 A peace-loving warrior who was born to the Greek god Zeus fights in World War I with an army of futuristic weapons, despite having grown up far from the human race.
 Welcome to Wonder Woman’s wacky world.
-The new cinema adaptation of the DC Comics series may have a crazy plot, but it uses it to make some sharp points about gender, violence and the nature of truth.
-Since its June release, the movie has received glowing reviews and made almost a billion at the global box office.
+The cinema adaptation of the DC Comics series may have a crazy plot, but it uses it to make some sharp points about gender, violence and the nature of truth.
+The film received glowing reviews and made almost a billion at the global box office.
 What makes it such a winner?

 As the first female-led superhero film in over a decade, Wonder Woman was inevitably going to be a feminist talking point.
 More importantly, however, its protagonist is a genuinely badass hero who sets out to save the world from the stupidity of men.
 How has feminism changed since the character was invented in 1941?